mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ###Gross Behavioral Phenotype of Mouse Models of Down Syndrome

 Commonly, the selection of behavioral tasks to evaluate a behavioral phenotype emphasizes either a high-throughput battery tasks to determine gross deficits for cognitive function or a limited selection of tasks that roughly assay cognitive processing.
 There are definite advantages to this approach as it provides a rich array of information from commonly implemented, easily interpreted tasks, but this approach does not explicitly model the behavioral phenotypes of the human disorder being modeled.
 When a behavioral screening approach becomes essential is for the primary screen for phenotypes in novel mouse disease models.
 For example, in cases where the mouse model has not been evaluated for gross cognitive function, this process is analogous to initial neuropsychological screens given in the clinic prior to more in depth neurocognitive testing.

+To date, the majority of behavioral assays used to test the behavioral phenotype of the mouse models of Down Syndrome have focused on spatial memory.
+More specifically, a focus has been placed on the Morris water maze test of spatial memory.
+Later experiments have focused on novel object recognition at short and long delays as a proxy for general memory deficits observed across wide range of mouse disease models.
+As a measure of executive function or rostral cortical function spontaneous alternation has been used.
+The majority of motor tests use the rotarod or locomotor behavior in an pen field as the primary measure. **Table 3** lists notable experiments on mouse models of Down Syndrome and whether they found an impairment or intact function.

+---

 |Study|Finding|
 |---|---|